[5 Minute Read]

 Q: What should I budget for my structured cabling project?

-Although we have this as our last question on the list, it’s often the first question we're asked.
+Although this is our last question on the list, it's often our first question.
 Unlike most vendors, we welcome this question and like to provide helpful information.
 From a rapid ballpark estimate to more detailed pricing based on your specific needs, contact us for a free estimate.
 In the meantime, learn more about pricing with our free Structured Cabling Purchasing Guidebook.